cmantuano/askdata-docs/docs/intro_python.md

   <img src="https://miro.medium.com/max/538/1*sAoqf0mk34ij9RomTq2zdQ.png"/>
 </p>

-## 2. Introduction to Jupyter Notebooks and Colab Environment
+## Jupyter Notebooks and Colab Environment

 Notebook documents (or “notebooks”) are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
 Notebook documents are both **human-readable** documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run **to perform data analysis**.